codefresh-io/cap-docs.codefresh.io/_docs/pipelines/monitoring-pipelines.md

 | **Sync Status**| The sync status with Git.|

-### Monitoring step analytics for workflows in pipeline
+### Monitoring step analytics for workflows in a pipeline
-Step analytics show the aggregated average KPIs for each step in a workflow, across all active workflows for the selected pipeline.
+Step analytics show the aggregated average for KPIs in each step of a workflow, across all active workflows for the selected pipeline.

 Analyze performance through the KPI metrics and identify how the metric is trending, compared to the reference period.